Wixel/Kaizen/README.md

 With mobile first, most styles are inherited from the smaller breakpoint, this keeps code light and manageable.

-[NOTE] Always add universal styles to the code outside of breakpoints and then add additional styles for screen sizes from small to large.
+**[NOTE]:** Always add universal styles to the code outside of breakpoints and then add additional styles for screen sizes from small to large.
 Example:

 ```css
 .button{